 The way we care for our clothing, and how we wash them extends their life, saving us money.
 But having the information of how-to is hard to gather.
 It’s all here with lots of extra tips for keeping your clothing and laundry looking their best. #laundry #clothing #cleaning

-Do you know how, when and why to wash your clothing for the best results to keep them looking their best and getting your hard earned money value out of them?
+Do you know how, when, and why to wash your clothing for the best results, to keep them looking their best, and getting the most value from your money out of them?

-And what do all those symbols mean on the tags anyway?
+What do all those symbols mean on the tags mean anyway?
 I have the answers to those mysteries.